 Trails and amenities within the bike park are for bikes only.
 Pedestrians and pets are not permitted on the trails, pump tracks, or skills loop.
 For the safety and enjoyment of all, riders should come prepared with the appropriate safety equipment, including a helmet, and follow all bike park rules.
 A full list of rules is posted at the main entrance of the bike park as well as on this page.
 Bike Park Rules

-Flying Pig and Piglet flow trails are now open for the 2019 season.
-Other bike park amenities remain closed and are expected to open mid to late June.
+All trails and features are now open for the 2019 season!
 For the latest on trail conditions in the Silo Center Bike Park, visit kymba.org/Louisville.

 Trails & Amenities